-CMST 291-293 3 Credits ADVANCED NEWSPAPER PRODUCTION IV,V,VI Theory and application of principles for supervising a publication, from planning to preparation for printer.
+CMST 291-293 3 Credits ADVANCED NEWSPAPER PRODUCTION IV, V, VI Theory and application of principles for supervising a publication, from planning to preparation for printer.
 Emphasis on effective collaboration, management, news judgment, ethical decision making, editing, design, and use of computers to produce student newspaper.
 More advanced students fill staff management roles on the newspaper.
+This class will include students from multiple sections.
 Prerequisite: Permission of instructor.